DefenceX/VivoeX/README.md

 > NOTE: Not all labels are currently implemented, project in heavy development!
 See [DEVELOPER.md](docs/DEVELOPER.md) for issues and features.

-Video can be streamed to an optional video processing unit (GPU/TPU for AI/ML and hemeshperical video processing) before being recieved by the HMI processor for video overlays and personalisation for gunner/commaner and driver displays.
-Multicast vdeo streams should be recieved by all consumers in realtime (networking not shown).
+Video can be streamed to an optional video processing unit (GPU/TPU for AI/ML and hemispherical video processing) before being received by the HMI processor for video overlays and personalisation for gunner/commander and driver displays.
+Multicast vdeo streams should be received by all consumers in realtime (networking not shown).
 There may be one or more users and displays on any given manned vehicle.

 ![GVA Dataflow](images/GVA-DataFlow.PNG#left)

 Touch screen inputs and bezel key inputs are sent back to the HMI to update the overlays in the RTP stream.
-The display can be 'dumb' with HMI / Video processing being done on a seperate LRU.
-RTP streams being recieved by the display have the overlays already rendered in the video stream.
+The display can be 'dumb' with HMI / Video processing being done on a separate LRU.
+RTP streams being received by the display have the overlays already rendered in the video stream.

 ### HMI Controls